 That is it.
-I hope this helps you if you have frozen shoulder or if you have a client with frozen shoulder.
+I hope this helps you if you have a frozen shoulder or are a client with a frozen shoulder.
 If you would like to check out the 3-stage, 7-step exercise program that I use for frozen shoulder, you can check it out here:

 Rick Kaselj, MS

 P.S. – I just got this feedback from one of my other Injuries of the Month:

 “The Achilles Tendinitis Exercise Program is the NO BS, 100% reliable program.
 I read your blogs and posts daily and one thing I really love is that I can trust what you say (meaning a confident road to recovery)!